-- 9.112.
+- 9.113.
 HCC has responsibility for the delivery of library services.
-There are six libraries in the District: Harpenden Library; London Colney Library; Marshalswick Library; Redbourn Library; St Albans Central Library and Wheathampstead Library. - 9.113.
-Hertfordshire Library Service adopted the 'Inspiring Libraries' Strategy in 2014.
+There are six libraries in the District: Harpenden Library; London Colney Library; Marshalswick Library; Redbourn Library; St Albans Central Library and Wheathampstead Library. - 9.114.
+Hertfordshire Library Service adopted the 'Inspiring Libraries' Strategy in 201424.
 This strategy sets out a vision and direction for the library service over a ten years period.
 The context for library services has changed nationally over the last few years with public sector financial challenges, technological and lifestyle change.
 The library service needs to respond to these changes to maximise its relevance to customers and contribution to communities.
-The strategy is underpinned by three principal ambitions: creating community assets, utilising technology for the benefit of residents, and creating libraries as an enhanced gateway to reading, information and wellbeing. - 9.114.
+The strategy is underpinned by three principal ambitions: creating community assets, utilising technology for the benefit of residents, and creating libraries as an enhanced gateway to reading, information and wellbeing. - 9.115.
 The Strategy categorises Hertfordshire's library buildings into three tiers, with central town and city libraries branded as tier one, offering broadest range of services and longest opening hours, down to tier three libraries, which offer self-service access and short opening hours.
-Within the District, Harpenden and St Albans libraries will be tier one, Marshalswick tier two, and London Colney, Redbourn and Wheathampstead libraries classed as tier three. - 9.115.
-In addition, Hertfordshire County Council secured £700,000 in grant funding from the Department for Communities and Local Government to investigate the co-location of up to four libraries with retained fire stations in small towns and villages including Wheathampstead and Redbourn libraries.
+Within the District, Harpenden and St Albans libraries will be tier one, Marshalswick tier two, and London Colney, Redbourn and Wheathampstead libraries classed as tier three.

+- 9.116.
+In addition, Hertfordshire County Council secured £700,000 in grant funding from the Department for Communities and Local Government to investigate the co-location of up to four libraries with retained fire stations in small towns and villages including Wheathampstead and Redbourn libraries25.
 Feasibility studies were undertaken in 2015 and the subsequent report recommended the project proceeds to co-locate the libraries.
-Further work and consultations on the proposals are on-going. - 9.116.
-Plans are progressing for a major refurbishment to modernise and improve facilities at St Albans Library in 2016/17, using planning obligation funding.
+Further work and consultations on the proposals are on-going. - 9.117.
+Plans are progressing for a major refurbishment to modernise and improve facilities at St Albans Library in 2016/17, using planning obligation funding26.

-- 9.117.
+- 9.118.
 The increased residential development may place pressure on library services.
-Increased demand will be accommodated within existing facilities. - 9.118.
+Increased demand will be accommodated within existing facilities. - 9.119.
 For East Hemel Hempstead Broad Location development library facilities in Hemel Hempstead will be available.
-The Hemel Hempstead library, which is to be classed as a tier one library was part of the HCC strategy, is located temporary in the Hemel Hempstead Civic Centre, pending the development of the new Civic Centre, due to open in 2017.
+The Hemel Hempstead library, which is to be classed as a tier one library, was part of the HCC strategy, is located temporarily in the Hemel Hempstead Civic Centre, pending the development of the new Civic Centre, due to open in 2017.

-Library Services Lead Agency • HCC Evidence Base HCC Inspiring Libraries: A new strategy for Hertfordshire Libraries HCC Public Health, Localism and Libraries Cabinet Panel Reports (various) Existing Provision There are six libraries in the District Gaps in Provision No indicated gaps in provision Planned Provision Refurbishment of St Albans Library Possible co-location of Wheathampstead and Redbourn libraries with retained fire stations.
+Library Services Lead Agency • HCC Evidence Base HCC Inspiring Libraries: A new strategy for Hertfordshire Libraries HCC Public Health, Localism and Libraries Committee Reports (various) Cabinet Panel Reports (various) Existing Provision There are six libraries in the District Gaps in Provision No indicated gaps in provision Planned Provision Refurbishment of St Albans Library Planned co-location of Wheathampstead and Redbourn libraries with retained fire stations.
 Impact of development proposals Residents of new development are likely to make use of existing and refurbished library facilities.
 Increased residential development may place pressure on library services.
 However, new library facilities will not be required.
 Potential for Delivery New library facilities will not be required.
-Planning obligation or CIL contributions could be used to support improvements to existing facilities or replacement facilities. £700,000 grant funding from DCLG for co-location of four libraries in County with retained fire stations.
-Delivery Mechanisms in Local Plan Policy SLP7 Community, Sport and Recreational Facilities identifies the need for the expansion of Harpenden Library and the replacement of Redbourn Library.
+Planning obligation or CIL contributions could be used to support improvements to existing facilities or replacement facilities.
+Delivery Mechanisms in Local Plan Policy SLP7 Community, Sport and Recreational Facilities identifies the need for the expansion of Harpenden Library and the replacement of

+Redbourn Library.
 The Local Plan will seek to protect existing community facilities, such as libraries.
 SLP30 Delivery of Infrastructure